Abernaughty/git-maber/fluid-sim/memory-bank/techContext.md

 - Modern browsers with WebGL support (Chrome, Firefox, Safari, Edge)
 - Fallback options for browsers with limited WebGL support
 - Mobile browser considerations for touch events

+## Deployment Considerations
+- Azure Static Web App deployment requires all assets to be tracked in git
+- Image files in the images directory must be committed to the repository
+- Relative paths in HTML/CSS (e.g., "images/maber-logo.png") resolve relative to the deployed URL